 We grant stock options as a material inducement to new employees for entering into employment agreements with us in accordance with Nasdaq Listing Rule 5635(c)(4).
 The stock options approved under the inducement grant were issued pursuant to a stock option agreement on terms substantially similar to our 2018 Equity Incentive Plan.
 The exercise price of the options is determined by our board of directors but will be at least equal to the fair value of the common shares at the grant date.
 The options vest in accordance with terms as determined by our board of directors.
 The expiry date for each option is set by our board of directors with a maximum expiry date of ten years from the date of grant.
-For the year ended December 31, 2023 we granted 40,000 stock options to new employees.
-As of December 31, 2023, 135,000 stock options granted as new employee inducement grants were outstanding.
+For the year ended December 31, 2024 we did not grant stock options to new employees under this plan.
+As of December 31, 2024, 135,000 stock options granted as new employee inducement grants were outstanding.